AWS announces preview of AWS Interconnect - multicloud

 For more information about the slave-rows-search-algorithms parameter, see slave_rows_search_algorithms on the MySQL website.

-Amazon RDS takes a DB snapshot to create a read replica of a MySQL primary instance.
+To create a read replica of a MySQL primary instance, Amazon RDS takes a DB snapshot.
 Then, Amazon RDS restores the snapshot to create a new DB instance and establishes replication between the two.

-After you establish replication, a lag occurs when Amazon RDS is creating a backup of the primary DB instance.
+After Amazon RDS establishes replication, a lag occurs when Amazon RDS creates a backup of the primary DB instance.
 To minimize the lag, create a manual backup before you call for the replica creation.
-The DB snapshot is then an incremental backup.
+The DB snapshot then becomes an incremental backup.

 When you restore a read replica from a snapshot, the replica doesn't wait for all the data to transfer from the source.
 The replica DB instance is available to perform the DB operations.
 The existing Amazon Elastic Block Store (Amazon EBS) snapshots create a new volume in the background.